Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 Sometimes it's useful to pass additional information (like `userId`) to the ChatKit server implementation.
 The `ChatKitServer.process` method accepts a `context` parameter that it passes to the `respond` method and all data store and file store methods.

+**Note:** In the Spendo implementation, we don't rely on context for user identification because ChatKit doesn't send cookies.
+Instead, we use database models (`ChatKitUserSession` and `ChatKitThread`) to identify users.
+However, context can still be useful for other purposes.

 Example usage:

 ```python